-The Field Oriented Control (FOC) algorithm is based on dividing the three-phase motor current into two independent components: the $i_d$ current generating the magnetic flux and the $i_q$ current generating the torque.
-This simplifies the control of a three-phase motor to the control of flux and torque separately.
-This approach has been successfully adapted from Voltage Source Inverters to Matrix Converters [25].
-The MC-FOC method enables the synthesis of the output voltage $U_o$ by utilizing two neighboring active MC vectors.
-Due to the ability to connect any source phase with any load phase, the MC allows for control of the input current vector is the same as in the case of the output voltage (Fig. 4).
+The field-oriented control (FOC) algorithm is based on dividing the three-phase motor current into two independent components: the i_d current generating the magnetic flux and the i_q current generating the torque.
+This simplifies the control of a threephase motor to the control of flux and torque separately.
+This approach has been successfully adapted from voltage source inverters to matrix converters [25].
+The MC-FOC method enables the synthesis of the output voltage U_o by utilizing two neighboring active MC vectors.
+Due to the ability to connect any source phase with any load phase, the MC allows for control of the input current in the system.
+The synthesis method of the input current vector is the same as in the case of the output voltage (Fig. 4).

-Fig.4.
-MC vector synthesis a) input current, b) output voltage
+Fig. 4.
+MC vector synthesis (a) input current, (b) output voltage